codella/bullock/README.md

 Using bundler 1.8.2
 ```

-10 gems only, and 10 out of 10 are only needed in development mode - runtime, will still carry 0 dependencies!
+**11 gems needed in development mode, and 0 gems needed at runtime!**

 ## Approaching Lexing and Parsing